jmkasunich/multistmbl/design_notes.md

 Might be able to use a power board to switch a braking resistor.
 Or I could build a braking resistor switch into the board to avoid needing another module just for that.
 Or I could incorporate the braking resistor switch with a rectifier module...  need to weigh pros and cons of each approach.

+#### Voltage Clearances
+Design to 68100-5 standard.
+I am going to assume polution degree 2, overvoltage catagory III.
+System voltage is 300V (240V AC is in the 300V catagory).
+Table 7 in section 4.3.6.1.5 of the spec says impulse voltage is 4000V anmd temporary overvoltage is 2120 peak, 1500 RMS.
+Table 9 in section 4.3.6.4.1 has clearance distances.
+For insulation between circuit and surroundings, temporary overvoltage and impulse voltage both require 3.0mm.
+For functional insulation within the power circuit, repetitive peak is the limiting factor.  we could in principle use 0.5mm, but I am going to use a minimum of 0.8mm, with 1.5mm preferred.
+For reinforced insulation between power and user accessible low voltage both impulse (one step up) and temporary overvoltage (1.6x) require 5.5mm.
+Table 10 in section 4.3.6.5.2 as creepage distances.
+Creepage considers only RMS working voltage, so I believe the limiting factor is the DC bus - RMS value of a DC voltage is that voltage.
+Assuming rectified 240V line gives 340V DC.
+Table 10 allows interpolation, so for pollution degree 2 on a board the creepage is 1.7mm.
+Creepages are doubled for reinforced insulation, giving 3.4mm.
+Choosing the larger of creepage and clearance for each use case results in these final design rules:  1.7mm between power traces, 3.0mm trace to ground, and 5.5mm trace to user-accessible low voltage.
+In inches, those values are 67 mils, 118 mils, and 217 mils.